11 Examples of How AI is Used in Business in 2026

 These capabilities are just a few of the many ways AI is used in business.
 However, while AI can offer significant benefits, human expertise and intelligence are necessary to ensure accuracy and credibility of critical business processes.

 AI can help drive efficiencies for small businesses across industries and in departments throughout an organization.
-Let’s explore how AI is used across various business functions.
+Let’s explore how AI is used in business across various functions.

 AI applications include: